-Academic Year 2022-23
+Academic Year 2023-24

+OVEF Overview

-1. AIMS 4
+1. AIMS

 2. LEGISLATION AND STATUTORY GUIDANCE 4

-3. DEFINITIONS 6
+3. DEFINITIONS

 4. EQUALITY STATEMENT 6

 5. ROLES AND RESPONSIBILITIES 7

 6. CONFIDENTIALITY 11

 7. OUR ROLE IN THE PREVENTION OF ABUSE 13

 8. OUR ROLE IN SUPPORTING CHILDREN 15

-9. RESPONDING TO DOMESTIC ABUSE 25
+9. RESPONDING TO DOMESTIC ABUSE 24

-10. Education Safeguarding 26

-11. A SAFER SCHOOL CULTURE 28
+11. A SAFER SCHOOL CULTURE 27

-12. Managing Allegations 33

-When we will refer to the LADO: 33

-Reasons for an allegation 33
+12. SAFEGUARDING CONCERN OR ALLEGATIONS MADE ABOUT A PERSON WHO IS IN A POSITION O •

+UNPA ND) WITH CHILDREN, IN ANY SETTING 32

-13. CHILD PROTECTION RECORDS 34
+13. CHILD PROTECTION RECORDS

-Арр ENDIX 1 - DEFINITIONS AND INDICATORS OF ABUSE 38
+APPENDIX 1 DEFINITIONS AND INDICATORS OF ABUSE

-Арр ENDIX 2 - DEALING WITH DISCLOSURE OF ABUSE 43
+APPENDIX 2 DEALING WITH A DISCLOSURE OF ABUSE

-Арр ENDIX 3 - CAUSE FOR CONCERN FORM 44
+Appe NDIX 3 CAUSE FOR CONCERN 43

-ENDIX 4 - CHILD EXPLOITATION PARTNERSHIP ASSESSMENT AND DECISION-MAKING TOOL
+Appe NDIX 4 CHILD EXPLOITATION PARTNERSHIP ASSESSMENT AND DECISION-MAKING TOOL 44

-ENDIX 5 - KSCP HARMFUL SEXUAL BEHAVIOUR RESPONSE CHECKLIST
+NDIX 5 KSCP HARMFUL SEXUAL BEHAVIOUR RESPONSE CHECKLIST

-PENDIX 6 - RADICALISATION RESPONSE CHECKLIST
+Appe NDIX 6 RADICALISATION RESPONSE CHECKLIST 56

-PENDIX 7 - MISSING FROM SCHOOL RESPONSE CHECKLIST
+APPE NDIX 7 MISSING FROM SCHOOL RESPONSE CHECKLIST 57

-PENDIX 8 - EARLY SUPPORT MULTI AGENCY PANEL PROCESS